Timeline of crimes involving the Order of Nine Angles: 2021

 In January 2021, after the 2021 storming of the United States Capitol, discussion about proscribing far-right groups was renewed by the Public Safety Minister Bill Blair, and the ONA was named by experts as one of the most dangerous groups in Canada whose proscription is a priority.
 In April 2021, Democratic Representative Elissa Slotkin pressed Joe Biden's administration to designate ONA as a Foreign Terrorist Organisation (FTO) in a letter to Secretary of State Antony Blinken.
 The Sonnenkrieg Division was officially proscribed in Australia on March 22, 2021, with its adherence to "violent white-supremacist ideology inspired by the Nazi Party and the Satanic 'Order of Nine Angles' movement" cited as the reason.

 On 12 August 2021, Ben John was convicted of terrorist offences after an 11-month investigation by the Counter Terrorism Command.
-The statement by Lincolnshire police stated that "John had a wealth of white supremist and anti-Semitic material, as well as material related to the Satanist organisation called the Order of Nine Angles (ONA), which is increasingly under the focus of law enforcement."
-In October 2021, Facebook and Instagram banned ONA member E. A. Koetting whose page had 128,000 subscribers for inciting murder.
+The statement by Lincolnshire police stated that "John had a wealth of white supremacist and anti-Semitic material, as well as material related to the Satanist organisation called the Order of Nine Angles (ONA), which is increasingly under the focus of law enforcement."
+In October 2021, Facebook and Instagram banned ONA adherent E. A. Koetting whose page had 128,000 subscribers for inciting murder.
 In November 2021 roughly two dozen federal agents in body armor arrested Angel Almeida for possessing illegal weapons.
-According to New York Daily News Almeida was member of the ONA.
+According to New York Daily News Almeida was an adherent of the ONA.

 On 1 February 2021, a Cornish man said to have been the leader of the UK branch of the Feuerkrieg Division pleaded guilty to 12 terrorism offences.
 Police had previously raided his home in 2019 for firearms and had found bomb building instructions and ONA literature.

-Five Finns were also arrested for sexually abusing multiple children, according to the police the activities involved "nazism and satanism" and consumption of methamphetamine.

-In February 2021, ONA offshoot CVLT member Kaleb Christopher Merritt was arrested for raping and abducting a twelve-year-old girl from Henry County, Virginia.
-Merritt was sentenced to 350 years of prison, eligible for release on parole after 33 years.

 Ryan Fleming was jailed again in 2021 for grooming underage children.